vettorefburana/Factor-Analysis/README.md

 The folder ```R``` contains the RStudio script for the implementation and the Rmarkdown file for generating the report.

-A Dockerfile has been added to the repository to ensure reproducibility of results.
+A Docker image to run RStudio has been added to the repository to ensure reproducibility of results.
 See https://github.com/vettorefburana/Run-Rstudio-Server-from-Docker for instructions on how to run the Docker container.